cad324/Cornell-Thrift-Project/documents/design-journey.md

   - *Mobile Apps*: showcase all the mobile apps designed by the client, with thumbnail images and a brief description for each design;
   - *Tablets*: showcase all the tablet applications designed by the client, with thumbnail images and a brief description for each design;

+Our:
+  -*Home* : mission statement, slideshow about pictures about cornell thrift -*about* : committess that includes the team members and description of the committees -*our events* : include the Thrift exchange closets and locations
+                  the behind the seams photo campaign and embedded link to instagram pop up shops
+                  sewing workshops
+  -*thrifting resources* : resources hosted on old websited -*contact us* : form to contact Cornell Thrift with any questions and concerns -*login* : login/logout

 - **Process**
   - [photo of card sort]
   - [explanation of how your come up with your content organization and navigation.]

+ Explanation of content organization and navigation :
+  - Client's target audience is Cornell Students who want to know about the club and know about the upcoming events.
+  - Also, part of the client's needs on google doc they shared with us.

 ## Interactivity